gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 The `community_tax` has these key characteristics:

-* It must be positive and cannot exceed 1.00 (or 100%).
+* It must be greater than 0 and less than or equal to 1.00 (or 100%).
 * The default value is set to 0.02 (2%) in the distribution module's default parameters.
 * Cosmos governance can adjust this parameter through on-chain `param-change` proposals.